ADD CONDITION

 Drug Overview

-BestHealth Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These drops combine the comforting flavors of honey and lemon to help ease your throat while providing relief from coughing.
+BestHealth Honey Lemon Cough Drops are designed to provide temporary relief from coughs that may occur with a cold, as well as minor throat irritation and soreness.
+These soothing drops can help ease discomfort, making it easier for you to get through your day when you're feeling under the weather.

 Uses